MSIA/MSiA400_GrandTeton/weekly_update/weekly_update.md

 ## Nov 14 2019 WEEK 5
 This week we implemented more features to check whether the accuracy of model improves, and tested how our model perform on real images.

+Last week we only had 3 features, namely: number of floors, number of openings and the fraction width of openings for each building.

-We defined two more functions to perform feature extraction:
+This we defined 5 more functions to perform feature extraction:
+1. Number of floors in each building
+2. Number of openings (windows/doors etc.)
+3. The average fraction width of openings for each building (excluding vertically overlapping openings)
-1. The average percent width of openings for each building (average of percent width per floor);
+4. The average fraction width of openings for each building (average of fraction width per floor)
-2. The percent height of openings for each building.
+5. The average fraction height of openings for each building (excluding horizontally overlapping openings)
+6. The sum of heights of openings for each building divided by the total height of each building
+7. The image width in number of pixels
+8. The image height in number of pixels

-We fit our logistic regreesion with all 5 features we have, and reached accuracy of xxx.
+We fit our logistic regreesion with all 8 features we have, and didn't see a significant improvement in our model accuracy (still 79.66%).

+We tried to improve the model performance using the following steps:
+1. Class weights for class imbalance (3370 Go and 5001 NoGo)
+2. Normalizing the features to a mean of 0 and standard deviation of 1
+3. Tuning the logistic regression penalty hyperparameters across 'L1' and 'L2' loss penalties and across different values of C using GridSearchCV and 5 fold cross-validation.

+We think there might be a need to change the model now (maybe SVM or Random Forest).

 Then we tested this model on real images, and found the results are not consistent with our expectation.
 For example, the count_level() fails to detect non-horizonal lines which represent the number of floors, and the count_openinings() returns more contours comparing with the actual image.

 In the next week, we will try implement haar features, HOG, or other approaches to get better results.